 Column Action Search In If the Search contains many filters in a number of filter sets, you can collapse the filter sets you don't want to review, and expand those you do.
 Click on the expansion box () next to the filter set name, as necessary.
 Click on the checkbox next to an object property to select it for inclusion in the search, or clear it and omit it from the search.
 Condition If you want to change the condition that the property value must satisfy, click twice on the field to display the drop-down list and select the new Condition.
 The available options are 'Contains', 'Equal To', 'Not Equals' and 'One Of'.
 Look for In most cases, this field is initially set to <search term=""> to accept a value that the search user types into the 'Search Term' field.
 If necessary, overtype the current value with one or more specific values to perform the conditional search on.
-This value should match the selected filter type; for example, the value would be a date for 'DateCreated' or a text value for 'Name'.</search> The search term can consist of multiple values, separated by commas.
-Required Select the checkbox to indicate whether the field is mandatory - that is, whether the search results must only include elements with your search term in that field.
+This value should match the selected filter type; for example, the value would be a date for 'DateCreated' or a text value for 'Name'.
+The search term can consist of multiple values, separated by commas.</search>